infinite-industries/vue-stripe-node/README.md

 4. *node server.js* or *nodemon* or whatever-you-like-to-use
 5. navigate your favorite browser to http://localhost:9002

-## Stripe Reference
+## Stripe Reference Docs

 https://stripe.com/docs/checkout#integration-custom

-Note: if you want to run Stripe in *live mode* this must be deployed to a server with SSL cert.
-My own preferences in this matter lie squarely with
+Note: if you want to run Stripe in *live mode*, this example must be deployed to a server with SSL cert.
+My own preferences in this matter lie squarely with https://letsencrypt.org/